Yvette Phillips: Confessions of a Vintage Fabric Addict

 Threads of influence

 I have no formal training in embroidery but I can trace my love of sewing and textiles back to childhood holidays visiting my grandparents on the Isle of Wight.
 My favourite pastime was going through my granny’s sewing box and being encouraged to experiment with the contents.
-Sewing has been a constant in my life in one form or another since then – from making my own clothes in my teens and twenties, to soft furnishings and collecting vintage fabrics as an adult.
+Sewing has been a constant in my life in one form or another since then – from making my own clothes in my teens and twenties to soft furnishings and collecting vintage fabrics as an adult.

 My mother Susan Phillips McMeekin was and still is, a huge influence on me.
 She’s always been extremely encouraging of my own artistic path.
 She was a student at the Royal College of Art (RCA) in the 1960s before going on to have an illustrious career as a goldsmith designer.
 Most of her design work was secret due to the clientele but some of her designs are held by the Victoria & Albert Museum

 I did a mixed media degree at DeMontfort University.
 After an initial foundation year of studying various disciplines, I specialised in printmaking.
-It was then I began using a lot of collage and also machine stitching into my work – techniques that I still use today.
+It was then I began using a lot of collage and also machine stitching in my work – techniques that I still use today.

 While studying I was very influenced by the artist Richard Shirley-Smith who once lived in Blewbury.
 His work has a surreal, dream-like quality that I love and that inspired my printmaking and collage work.
 He also painted beautiful murals, something that I did myself for about a year after finishing my degree.

 In my twenties, I spent a year studying for an interior design diploma.
-While this made me realise I did not want to be an interior designer it did reinforce my love of textiles.
+While this made me realise I did not want to be an interior designer, it did reinforce my love of textiles.

 My work is a result of this lifelong love of textiles and sewing, plus my art school education.